C-Man (film): Critical response

 The film critic for The New York Times, panned the film when it was first released, writing, "According to yesterday's newcomer at the Rialto, C-Man, the Treasury Department's typical customs agent is a suave, amiable sleuth who takes knives, pistols and slugging in stride and roguishly admits that it's all in a day's work.
 Well and good, but we'll wager that most C-Men are a lot smarter than Dean Jagger ...
 Miss Elwen and newcomer Harry Landers, a juvenile Richard Widmark, try hard, but most of the actors perk up only at the prospect of another chase.
 And in view of the material they had to work with, the Treasury Department will probably forgive them."

-Recently, film critic Dennis Schwartz gave the film a mixed review.
+More recently, film critic Dennis Schwartz gave the film a mixed review.
 He wrote, "A lively crime fighting programmer featuring a Custom Agent tracking down a jewel thief and a murderer.
 It was good on the action part, but there was not much brain-work put into the story and no feel for the characters.
 It was a routine B-film done on a modest budget in a quasi-documentary style and in a flat black-and-white tone, with nothing much to recommend it except for its atmospheric treatment of New York City and by using authentic locations ...
 The film didn't make much sense, but it was watchable."